Châu Đốc (city): History

 The territory became Vietnam's around the 17th century.
 The town is near the picturesque Sam Mountain where the Sam Mountain Lady (Vietnamese: Bà Chúa Xứ Núi Sam) is worshipped.
 The Sam Mount Lady Ceremony is held every April of lunar calendar (May) every year.

 Floods caused devastation in the region, the one in late 1938 saw 125,000 hectares of ruined rice land due to floods.

 In 1957, the town was the site of the Châu Đốc massacre.

+On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1685/NQ-UBTVQH15.
+The city was dissolved and new wards were rearranged from the district.

 Climate

 Châu Đốc has a tropical savanna climate (Köppen Aw) with a long though not extreme wet season from April to November and a dry season from December to March.